There She Is!!: Final step: "Imagine"

 Along the way, a traffic light begins to turn red.
 Realizing that this will delay Nabi, Yi-ho pulls ahead and deliberately crashes his motorcycle, forcing the oncoming traffic from both sides to stop.
 Yi-ho shows joy for what he did, but a police-cat on a police cycle passes him, pursuing the bikers.
 Il-ho notices the police-cat in the rearview mirror, as Sam-ho pulls up offering to beat up the cop with a baseball bat and a chain, much to the annoyance of Il-ho.
 As Il-ho and Nabi continue on, Hana and Grey Rabbit pull up beside them in Hana's convertible.
 After Nabi is lifted into the car by Grey Rabbit, Hana contacts her bodyguard Pizza, who is already at the airport.

 At the airport, Pizza protects Doki from demonstrators on both sides as Nabi arrives.
-Nabi is confronted by the anti-intermarriage symbol behind Doki, which flickers into a pro-intermarriage sign, representing the fighting protestors.
+Nabi is confronted by the anti-intermarriage symbol behind Doki, which flickers into a pro-intermarriage sign, representing the fighting protesters.
 Nabi ignores the signs and the demonstrators and embraces Doki out of love, destroying the arguments of both sides (symbolized by the holographic signs disintegrating).
 After their reunion, the couple dodge thrown debris with dance-like motions reminiscent of Doki's daydreams in the first animation.
 As the couple leaves the airport, hope is given for cat/rabbit relationships: Hana smiles at Grey Rabbit's offer of flowers, while a blushing (and injured) Yi-ho is supported by Pi, the feline keyboardist (and Pizza uses a demonstrator's head to wipe egg off of his hand).

 As the song draws to a close, Nabi and Doki clean graffiti off the vending machines where they first met, ending with a toast between them.
 Nearby, the tree that had once been covered in green ribbons now has green leaves budding, signifying that the people's dreams are starting to become a reality.

 Another Step

-On January 12, 2016, after HD versions of the original five episodes had been uploaded to YouTube, SamBakZa had launched an Indiegogo Campaign (since funded) in order to help fund a new episode of There She Is.
-The new Episode will primarily feature the Jjintta-set, the three scruffy bunnies, and will explore their origins and why they ultimately decided to help Doki and Nabi find their love.
-The final step officially aired on August 18, 2020 on Newgrounds for three days for a fee.
+On January 12, 2016, after HD versions of the original five episodes had been uploaded to YouTube, SamBakZa launched an Indiegogo Campaign (since funded) in order to help fund a new episode of There She Is.
+The new episode primarily features the Jjintta-set, the three scruffy bunnies, and explores their origins and why they ultimately decided to help Doki and Nabi find their love.
+The final step officially aired on August 18, 2020, on Newgrounds for three days for a fee.
 It was later released on DVD in 2021.
-Copies of the DVD were first distributed to the Indiegogo Campaign's supporters, and later in May 2021 was made available for purchase via SamBakZa's online store.
+Copies of the DVD were first distributed to the Indiegogo Campaign's supporters, and later in May 2021 were made available for purchase via SamBakZa's online store.
 Amalloc has said that some of the scenes of the film will be released on YouTube in 2021.

-On March 30, 2024, the full episode became available on SamBakZa's YouTube channel.
+On March 30, 2024, the full episode became available on SamBakZa's YouTube channel, though as of April 2026 it has not been released on Newgrounds.

+The soundtrack is the song "Untouchable" by schizo (스키조).